 This basic pattern can be tweaked slightly by the insertion of a subpredicate.
 The historical explanation for subpredicates is the subject of fractious debate, but for standard Irish, the pragmatic explanation most commonly presented is that a DEFINITE NOUN cannot stand directly after the COPULA.
 To prevent this from occurring a pronoun, called at “subpredicate,” is inserted.

-If the predicate of a sentence is a DEFINITE noun (the woman, my father, Paul), then the subpredicate will be a pronoun (í, é, iad, etc.) agreeing in gender/number with the subject.
+If the subject of a sentence is a DEFINITE noun (the woman, my father, Paul), then the subpredicate will be a pronoun (í, é, iad, etc.) agreeing in gender/number with the subject.
 In the example below the subpredicate "é" is inserted between the copula "is" and the DEFINITE noun "an fear".
 Is dochtúir é an fear.
 The man is a doctor. ("é" agrees in gender/number with the DEFINITE noun subject "an fear")

-If the subject of a sentence is a DEFINITE noun (the man, my mother, Niamh) and the preditcate is also a DEFINITE noun (the man, my mother, Niamh), then the subpredicate will be a pronoun (í, é, iad, etc.) agreeing in gender/number with the subject.
+If the predicate of a sentence is also a DEFINITE noun (the man, my mother, Niamh) and the predicate is also a DEFINITE noun (the man, my mother, Niamh), then the subpredicate will be a pronoun (í, é, iad, etc.) agreeing in gender/number with the subject.
 In the example below the subpredicate "é" is inserted between the copula "is" and the DEFINITE nouns "an dochtúir" and "an fear".
 Is é an dochtúir an fear.
 The man is the doctor ("é" agrees in gender/number with the DEFINITE subject "an fear")